 Oil and water don’t mix — unless they’re emulsified.

 Emulsification is the process of blending oil and water (or other liquids) so that they remain cohesive.
-The main ingredients for this homemade mayonnaise recipe are egg and oil.
+The main ingredients for this mayo recipe are egg and oil.
 Plop them together in a container and they’ll separate.
 But the egg yolk is an emulsifier.
 Force that egg yolk into the oil with a blender or food processor and the two will become one, making a lovely, thick, creamy mayonnaise.

 There is a certain margin of error with the need to emulsify the ingredients, but using a room temperature egg really seems to increase the rate of success.
 Out of the dozen or so batches I’ve made, all but one have emulsified into a nice thick spread.
 The one that didn’t emulsify?
 Was turned into a splendid salad dressing.